toniadm/map/README.md

 ![Image of Neighborhood Map](neighborhood_map.png)

-The Neighborhood Map is an application that allows searches for resorts in Palm Desert, CA.  Clicking on a specific resort will display an Info Window containing the Resort's location.
+The Neighborhood Map is an application that allows searches for restaurants in Palm Desert, CA.  Clicking on a specific restaurant will display an Info Window containing the Resort's location.

 The application is implemented using React, Google Maps API, and Foursquare API.